srikanth7785/Gmaterials_App/README.md

 <h1 align="center">Gmaterials</h1>

 <P align="center">
-Gmaterials is all about accessing materials for the students of GITAM institute of technology, one stop destination for all GITAMITES.
+Gmaterials is all about accessing materials for the students of GITAM institute of technology, one-stop destination for all GITAMITES.
 Student Portal,Glearn,GIT Results and G-Events can be accessed easily in a single touch.
 </p>

 <p align="center">